 - Related Article: One On One Meetings To Motivate & Empower [Ultimate Guide]

 “I was lagging in productivity in professional and personal life for so long.
 I realized that it is because of my lack of concentration abilities.
 I searched on the net, and the best solution that kicked me was 5 minutes of simple meditation.

 In the initial days, it was difficult for me to fix a time for it.
 However, I started practicing it for 5 minutes daily.
 Instead of going for complex meditations and visualizing light, I preferred to adopt a simple way – to sit in a quiet place and comfortable posture with my back straight.
 I only observed my thoughts while meditating.
 To my surprise, my concentration abilities increased by devoting only 5 minutes to my mind.
 The stamina keeps on increasing day by day.
 Now, I can meditate for 20 minutes with the same process. ”

 Tyler Sellers – Certified Trainer & CEO at Total Shape

 This book offers practical insights for the executive, manager, or professional who feels like their RPM is maxed out in the red zone.
-By making the concepts and practices of mindfulness simple, practical and applicable, this audiobook offers actionable hope for today’s overworked and overwhelmed professional.
-New research shows that the smartphone equipped professional is connected to work 72 hours a week.
+This audiobook offers actionable hope for today’s overworked and overwhelmed professional by making the concepts and practices of mindfulness simple, practical, and applicable.
+New research shows that the smartphone-equipped professional is connected to work 72 hours a week.
 Forty-eight percent of Americans report that their stress level is up and that the number one source of stress is the job pressure of a 24/7 world.

 Packed full of simple yet effective stress-relieving strategies that you can start putting into practice today, this is a survival guide tailor-made to today’s fast-paced corporate world.